 Murchison falls national park has about 450 bird species that can be seen during the game drives through the park or when on a boat ride at the bottom of the falls.
-The bird species here include Goliath heron, swamp fly catcher, Red throated bee-eater, African quail finch and so many more.
+The bird species here include Goliath heron, swamp fly catcher, red throated bee-eater, African quail finch and so many more.

 Bigodi wetland birding Uganda and Kibale forest national park being one of the best destinations for bird watching has over 375 bird species which include Red chested owl, Purple breasted sunbird, Crowned eagle, Little green bull, Black bee-eater, Dusky-blue fly catcher, Grey throated fly catcher and so many more.
 These birds can be spotted while carrying out guided nature walks within Bigodi and Kibale forest national park.
-Bigodi wetland sanctuary is a community development project located in Magombe swamp, the main bird species found here are Great Blue turaco, Crowned eagle, Yellow spotted nicator, Black capped Apalis, brown chested Alethe and Abyssinian ground thrush.
+Bigodi wetland sanctuary is a community development project located in Magombe swamp, the main bird species found here are Crowned eagle, Yellow spotted nicator, Black capped Apalis, brown chested Alethe and Abyssinian ground thrush.
 Here birding tours begin at 7am in Kanyanchu.

-Mubamba bay wetland located at the edge of lake Victoria just an hour drive from the city center gives a perfect conditions for birds that live near the lake, it harbors the rare Shoe bill stork that keeps hidden in the water weeds waiting for fish, malachite king fisher, swamp fly catcher, black headed heron, African open billed stork, black kite, papyrus ganolek and so many more.
+Mubamba bay wetland located at the edge of lake Victoria just an hour drive from the city center gives a perfect conditions for birds that live near the lake, it harbors the rare shoe bill that keeps hidden in the water weeds waiting for fish, malachite king fisher, swamp fly catcher, black headed heron, African open billed stork, black kite, papyrus ganolek and so many more.

 Echuya forest reserve situated in the western part of the country just near the Rwanda boarder is a spot to over 150 bird species and 18 of these are endemic to the reserve.
 It’s a very important reserve due to its flora and fauna as well as sustainable tourism initiatives in the area.
 The reserves main species are Montane oriole, Rwenzori batis, Grauers rush warbler, White eyed slaty fly catcher, Bush shrike and mountain masked Apalis.